paultech4u/paultech4u/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning nodejs and react native.
+- 🌱 React, React Native and Nodejs.
-- 👯 I’m looking to collaborate on any open source project.
+- 👯 I’m looking to collaborate and contribute on any open source project.